 Katie was born in Toronto, Ontario and grew up in the suburbs of Ottawa.
 An avid swimmer and movie-goer, she loved dreaming up plays for her friends to act out.
 She went to movie camp and took theatre workshops which eventually led to her landing the role of a spinster librarian in a grade eight school play … the pinnacle of her acting career.

-The two decades that followed saw Katie forge a career as an award-winning screenwriter and director, collaborating on projects in animation, television and motion pictures.
-Her work has received support from the Ontario Arts Council and the Canada Council for the Arts, and her films have screened at the San Francisco International Film Festival, Sudbury Cinefest, Local Heroes International Film Festival and the NSI Film Exchange.
+The two decades that followed saw Katie forge a career as a screenwriter and director, collaborating on projects in animation, television and motion pictures.
+She received support from the Ontario Arts Council and Canada Council for the Arts, and her films screened at the San Francisco International Film Festival, Sudbury Cinefest, Local Heroes International Film Festival and the NSI Film Exchange.

-With her trusty golden retriever, Levi, by her side, Katie went on to write another novel, Dark August.
-The mystery thriller was picked up by Harper Perennial in December 2018.
-It is set in the West Wellington neighbourhood where Katie lives with her husband, Andy, and nearby her daughter, Alex.
-Katie’s beloved dog, Levi, figures prominently in the novel.
-Sadly, he left this world too soon, but lives on in the novel – set for a 2020 summer release.
+With her golden retriever (Levi) by her side, Katie went on to write the thriller, Dark August which was picked up by Harper Perennial.
+The novel is set in the Wellington West neighbourhood where Katie lives with her husband, Andy.
+Her beloved Levi lives on in the novel.

 Photo by Karl Roeder